thuston1099/StockAlert/README.md

 # StockAlert
 App
-Developing app to send information on stock indicators to assist with timely decision making.
+For sending information on stock indicators to assist with timely decision making.